Office of Federal Procurement Policy

 The Office of Federal Procurement Policy (OFPP) is a component of the United States Office of Management and Budget (OMB), which is part of the Executive Office of the President of the United States (EOP).
 OFPP was established by the U.S. Congress in 1974 through the Office of Federal Procurement Policy Act (Public Law 93-400) OFPP provides overall direction for government-wide procurement procedures and "to promote economy, efficiency, and effectiveness in acquisition processes."
 OFPP is headed by an Administrator who is appointed by the President and confirmed by the Senate.
-In April 2025, President Donald Trump nominated Dr. Kevin Rhodes to be the next Administrator.
-Dr. Rhodes was confirmed on October 7, 2025 and sworn in on October 15, 2025.
+In April 2025, President Donald Trump nominated Kevin Rhodes to be the next Administrator.
+Rhodes was confirmed on October 7, 2025 and sworn in on October 15, 2025.

-Statutory Authority and Evolution
+Statutory authority and evolution

 OFPP was established by law in 1974 to guide federal-government-wide procurement policies, regulations and procedures.
 OFPP plays a central role in overseeing the development of the Federal Acquisition Regulations (FAR), the principal set of rules governing how executive agencies acquire goods and services.
 OFPP staff review all proposed changes to the FAR and agency supplements.

-Key Amendments related to OFPP include:
+Key amendments related to OFPP include: